Midhat Pasha: Grand Viziership

-Governor of Syria
+Governorship of Syria

-The intervention of the British led to his appointing as governor again, and he became governor of the Vilayet of Syria on 22 November 1878, a post he held until 31 August 1881.
+The intervention of the British led to his appointing as governor again, and he became governor of the Vilayet of Syria in November 1878, a post he held until 31 August 1881.
 During his tenure he endeavoured to reform the province.
 He used a charitable association for education, which had been formed by some of Beirut's prominent Muslim citizens, into a centrepiece of his educational reform, and encouraged the formation of similar associations in Damascus and elsewhere.

 He admitted many Arabs in the civil service, including in the positions of qaimaqam and mutasarrif, and gave minorities broad representation in the administration.
 He encouraged the development of the press, and the number of newspapers rose to more than twelve.
 He took an interest in the construction of roads, and in the maintenance of security.
 He involved local notables in the financing of local projects, such as the tramway system in Tripoli and the founding of the Beirut Chamber of Commerce.
 He then resigned the post, as he felt Istanbul was offering him an insufficient amount of support.
 His reputation in Europe was that his reforming zeal was an aberration, based on individual strength of personality.
 They believed Midhat Pasha could not succeed, citing the inefficient and corrupt nature of the Ottoman state, and the fractured nature of its society.

 Imprisonment and death

 He served briefly in İzmir as governor of the vilayet of Aydin, but on 17 May 1881, after only a few months on that post, he was arrested.
-Ahmed Cevdet Pasha, the justice minister, brought him to Istanbul, where he was charged with the murder of Sultan Abdülaziz.
+Ahmed Cevdet Pasha, the justice minister, brought him to Istanbul, where he was charged with the murder of Sultan Abdulaziz.
 The interrogation and court proceedings took place at Yildiz.
 In conclusion, he was convicted and charged with the murder, and was sentenced to death.
 However the execution was commuted to life imprisonment in Taif in Hejaz.